ch127001/ch127001.github.io/_posts/2018-05-08-hello-chicago.md

 ### The Chicago Mercantile Exchange & City Sights

-Just a few of stops along the way:
+Just a few of the stops along the way:

 {% include image-gallery.html folder="/uploads/" %}